OpenWaterFoundation/owf-learn-aws/mkdocs-project/docs/cdn/cloudfront/cloudfront.md

 Download Files Resulting from Visiting Website Folder (<a href="../images/cloudfront-append-index-edge-4.png">see full-size image</a>)
 </p>**

-The Lambda function does not seem to be betting executed as a CloudFront trigger because viewing the console messages are not printing the `Old URI:` and `New URI:` console messages in the Lambda function.
-Question:  The

-### Attempt 2 - Works ###

-The previous attempt (above) had issues, possible because a Lambda function was implemented for authentication and a separate function was used to add `index.html` to folders.
-Instead of automatically adding `index.html` to URLs ending in `/` empty files were downloaded.
+In this case, the Lambda function is either not getting executed as a CloudFront trigger, or a download is attempted instead of view.
+This issue was resolved by using the Lambda function code shown in this Example 1 and the following Example 2.

+#### Example 2 for S3 Static Public Website ####

+The previous Example 1 initially had issues and this second example was implemented as a test.
+It worked.

 The following attempt implements a CloudFront distribution for the `learn.openwaterfoundation.org` S3 bucket public static website, and therefore no authentication to deal with.